-Testing the Addition of Radiation Therapy to the Usual Treatment (Immunotherapy with or without Chemotherapy) for Stage IV Non-Small Cell Lung Cancer Patients who are PD-L1 Negative
+Testing the Addition of Radiation Therapy to the Usual Treatment (Immunotherapy with or without Chemotherapy) for Advanced Stage Non-small Cell Lung Cancer Patients who are PD-L1 Negative

 Trial Phase